 Pinworm reinfestation is common because viable ova may be excreted for 1 week after therapy, and ova deposited in the environment before therapy can survive 3 weeks.
 Multiple infestations within the household are common, and treatment of the entire family may be necessary.

-The following can help prevent the spread of pinworm:
+The following can help prevent the spread of pinworms:

 Key Points

-• Pinworm infestation is the most common helminthic infection in the United States; most cases occur in school-aged or younger children, in adults who care for children, or in family members of an infected child.
-Infections also occur in institutionalized people and those who have oral-anal contact during sex.
+Pinworm infestation is the most common helminthic infection in the United States; most cases occur in school-aged or younger children, but adults who care for children, family members of an infected child, people who live in long-term care facilities, and those who have oral-anal contact during sex are also at risk.

-• Most infected people have no symptoms or signs, but some experience perianal pruritus.
+Most infected people have no symptoms or signs, but some have perianal pruritus.

-• Diagnose pinworm infestation by collecting ova in the morning on cellophane tape and using a low-power microscope to identify them; diagnosis can also be made by finding the female worm in the perianal region 1 or 2 hours after a child goes to bed at night.
+Diagnose pinworm infestation by collecting ova in the morning on cellophane tape and using a low-power microscope to identify them; diagnosis can also be made by finding the female worm in the perianal region 1 or 2 hours after a person goes to bed at night.